World Hearing Day: 2025

 For 2025, the theme of the campaign was "Empower yourself" encouraging individuals to take steps to ensure good hearing in all stages of life.
 This focus is a new angle of the theme of the 2024 World Hearing Day "Changing mindsets".
 Wiki4WorldHearingDay2025 an edit-a-thon, was part of the 2024 activities of the campaign, to facilitate the contribution of hearing-related content into Wikipedia in several languages.
-A Wikimedia dashboard indicates the extent of the participation and reach of the content expanded.
+A Wikimedia dashboard indicates the extent of the participation and reach of the expanded content.